As we reflected on that glorious evening, I found myself thinking about how special every wedding I’ve attended has been.

 A drooping bride

-Several weeks went by, more prayers for the wedding, and then I happened to notice the bride-to-be, so radiant at first, was drooping.
+Several weeks went by, and more prayers for the wedding.
+I noticed the bride-to-be, so radiant at first, was drooping.

 It wasn’t a good look on her.